 Fibrosarcomas are also firm lumps found under the skin, but sometimes they occur deep below the skin, making it difficult to feel.

 Melanomas in cats often appear on the skin as dark or coloured spots or patches.
 These can look like ulcers, or an open sore that doesn’t heal easily.

 Iris Melanomas in Cats

 Melanomas, which affect the cells producing melanin, are also found in the eye too.

 Diffuse iris melanomas in cats can look like freckles on the iris that gradually get darker over time.
 In the image, you can see what an iris melanoma could look like in cats.

 Often, the most common treatment recommended for feline skin cancer is surgery to remove the tumor.
 Sometimes, though, it can be difficult to remove all the cancerous cells, and recurrence is a big concern for many pet parents.

-We know you want the best for your pet’s health - here at HomeoAnimal, we are committed to providing safe, reliable, natural treatments for pets, including feline skin cancer.
+We know you want the best for your pet’s health - here at HomeoAnimal, we are committed to providing natural products for pets, including feline skin cancer.